-Our Community Support Service works with men, women and families to prevent them from becoming homeless.
+The Community Support Service works with men, women and families to prevent them from becoming homeless.
 The Community Support Team helps people to remain in their own home or to find a new home, and to continue to live as part of their local community.
-We work closely with people to provide advice, support and practical assistance.
+Galway Simon Community works closely with people to provide advice, support and practical assistance.
 This service also provides ongoing support to those who have successfully moved into their own accommodation in order to prevent them from re-entering homelessness.
-In 2019, our Community Support Team provided a service to 167 unique households which included 30 families with a total of 62 children.
-In addition, this service also supported 18 unique households living in our Independent Living Service.
+In 2020, the Community Support Team provided a service to 150 unique households, including 13 families with 26 children.
+Of these households, 17 accessed another Galway Simon service.

-Resource Centre and County Outreach Service
+• Resource Centre and County Outreach Service

 Our Resource Centre in Ballinasloe plays a vital role in preventing homelessness in the local community.
 The centre operates a drop-in service as well as an outreach service that offers advice and practical support to those experiencing, or at risk of, homelessness in the East Galway area.
-In 2019, the service supported 148 unique households including 76 families with 213 children.
+In March 2020, the drop in element of the service closed under Covid restrictions.
+The Centre continued to be available to clients by appointment for hygiene and laundry facilities.
+The County Outreach Service continued to support clients on an outreach basis throughout the year.
+In 2020, the service supported 174 unique households, including 91 families with 232 children.
+Of these households, 7 accessed another Galway Simon service.